 Remembering the real reason for Memorial Day

-As we look at the ceremonies going on for the Memorial Day weekend, the controversy continues about if such a weekend should exist.
+As we look at the ceremonies going on for the Memorial Day weekend, the controversy continues about whether such a weekend should exist.

 No one is debating the idea of having a national day of remembrance to honor those who’ve fallen serving their country.